Gimminse/Readio/README.md

 ## Project Description
 Create a youtube summarizer that records and summarizes Youtube live streamed video
-Keyword: real-time audio processing, natural language processing,
+Keyword: real-time audio processing, natural language processing, frontend, backend

 ### Target User
 Investors/buyers who need to be up-to-date on any issue but missed some due to personal reason